How it all began

 I have selected the ewes that I keep to give me a good manageable sized sheep with good confirmation, a nice friendly temperament and a beautiful fleece with a range of colours and the right size of curl for what I want to use the wool for.
 Most have the appearance of a pure bred Gotland, but as you can see from some of the photos, a few have a rather distinctive Hollyhock Flock look.

 A healthy, happy flock

 It has always been my aim to farm in the most environmentally friendly way that I can.
-I have been a member of the Soil Association for nearly 40 years and although I cannot claim my meat is Organic, I believe very strongly that a healthy soil produces healthy animals and I hope over the years I have gradually improved the health and fertility of the rather poor New Forest soil I started with and the flock now has a wonderfully rich and diverse sward to graze along with a wealth of interesting plants to browse in the hedges we have planted .
+I have been a member of the Soil Association for nearly 40 years and although I cannot claim my meat is Organic, I believe very strongly that a healthy soil produces healthy animals.
+My hope is that over the years I have gradually improved the health and fertility of the rather poor New Forest soil I started with and that the flock now has a wonderfully rich and diverse sward to graze along with a wealth of interesting plants to browse in the hedges we have planted.
 The result is a very happy and healthy collection of sheep that produce friendly ewes, great wool and very tasty meat!

 Sustainability and stewardship

 Tree planting, soil etc

 Sadly I no longer have my beautiful red poll cows.
 Annual TB testing of the whole herd became a problem for me as I haven’t got a crush and I reluctantly decided they would have to go.